Alumna Makes Major Leadership Gift

 Built from 1922-1923 and dedicated in 1924, the Liberal Arts Center is one of Marywood’s most iconic structures, featuring a Rotunda that is 72 feet in diameter, just eight feet smaller in size than its nearest domed competitor, the Rotunda of the U.S. Capitol Building in Washington, D.C.
 In the 1930s, the interior walls and dome of the Rotunda were formally decorated with murals painted by commissioned artist Gonippo Raggi.
 This magnificent space, with its aesthetic and historical significance, was a driving force behind Sowinski’s gift, appealing to her deep desire to leave a beautiful family legacy in Northeastern Pennsylvania.

 As an honor student at Scott High School, Montdale, Sowinski wanted to be a concert pianist.
 Not having the funds to study at Marywood at that time in her life, she instead worked in a series of jobs in various cities before joining United Airlines in Chicago and traveling the world.
 After studying drama at Northwestern University, she pursued an acting career in Manhattan, where she studied under some of the best professionals of the time.
 Following her recovery from a serious illness, she earned her Bachelor of Arts degree in Psychology from Hunter College.
-Sowinski then worked as a sales representative to banks in a six-state Midwest territory, as a sales representative to hospitals in a New York State territory and also in a California/Nevada territory.
+Sowinski then worked as a sales representative to banks in a six-state Midwest territory, as a sales representative to hospitals in New York, California, and Nevada.
 During these years, she continued classes at colleges along the way and traveled abroad, always viewing learning as a lifelong experience.

 Sowinski’s love for beauty and art, combined with her desire to remember her roots and celebrate her lifelong journey is reflected in her substantial leadership gift to Marywood University.
-She has fond memories of her early Dickson City days with the Witko/Sowinski families, her student days at Marywood after retirement, and, most of all, her satisfaction of witnessing the progress Marywood has made during her lifetime.
-Sowinski’s gift will have a lasting impact, benefitting Marywood University now and for future generations.
+She has fond memories of her early Dickson City days with the Witko and Sowinski families, her student days at Marywood after retirement, and, most of all, her satisfaction of witnessing the progress Marywood has made during her lifetime.